Everything You Need to Know About Hearing Aid Costs

 When you buy a prescription hearing aid, you pay for much more than the device itself.
 Along with the device, the hearing aid cost usually covers a hearing test, a consultation, the initial fitting session, and multiple follow-up adjustments.
 The hearing aid cost covers routine cleanings plus a warranty in some cases.

 What comes included with OTC hearing aids varies by provider.
 Many offer a free hearing test, along with follow-up care from audiologists and a mobile app for remote adjustments.
-Others simply offer the hearing aids without any extra features or care.
+Others offer hearing aids without any extra features or care.

 As far as the warranty goes, many hearing aids come with up to two to three years of warranty coverage.
 The warranties often cover all repair expenses; some even come with a one-time replacement policy, which is of immense advantage if you lose a hearing aid.

 When buying a hearing aid, you can opt for an “unbundle” pricing scheme.
 This pricing allows you to pick and choose which device and services you want.
 This way, you're not paying for services you will never use.
 For example, you don’t want to pay for a “loss and damage” warranty.
 When you opt for an “unbundle” hearing aid deal, you don't have to pay for a warranty if you don't want one.
+Carefully consider which features you don’t want – you don’t want to end up needing one later on and not having it.

 Need Help Finding the Right Hearing Aid?